New Balance: New Balance Foundation

 The New Balance Foundation was established in 1981.
 The foundation donates to national and Boston-based charitable organizations, and groups that support children and families with a focus on health, nutrition, education and physical activity.

+Sustainability

+New Balance committed to the Science Based Targets initiative, the United Nations' emissions reduction plan that seeks to keep global warming under 1.5 degrees Celsius.
+The brand also aims to reach 100% renewable electricity for its operations by 2025.
+In February 2024, New Balance introduced its resale program 'Reconsidered'.
+According to this plan, pre-worn shoes are sold on New Balance's online store in a new section of the website.

 Toning footwear

 In 2011, a class action lawsuit was filed against New Balance alleging that the company's toning footwear touts unproven benefits.
 In support of its claim of false advertising, it cited a University of Wisconsin–La Crosse research study on toning shoes that was funded and published by the American Council on Exercise.

 Researchers studying rival toning shoes made by Skechers and Reebok reported that there were no "statistically significant increases in either exercise response or muscle activation" as a result of wearing the toning shoes.
 There was no statistically significant difference between participants wearing special "toning shoes" and controls wearing normal sneakers.
 The researchers concluded that there is "simply no evidence to support the claims that these shoes will help wearers exercise more intensely, burn more calories or improve muscle strength and tone."
 However, it was noted that "These shoes may be encouraging a fair number of people who probably wouldn't put on a normal pair of walking shoes and go out and walk."
 In August 2012, New Balance agreed to pay $2.3 million to settle false advertising claims.